jazzband/prettytable/README.md

 ```

 Neither of the 3 tables printed by this will have borders, even if you do
-things like add extra rows inbetween them.
+things like add extra rows in between them.
 The lack of borders will last until
 you do:

 ```python